jadshaheen/tennis-stats/README.md

 	us open    | value              | value| value

-STEP 7: Productionize flask app and add frontend as a page on jadshaheen.com.
+STEP 6: Productionize flask app and add frontend as a page on jadshaheen.com.
 Planned ETA: 9/7

 ADD TO THIS FILE UPON COMPLETION OF EACH STEP, WITH COMPLETION DATE AND DESCRIPTION OF THE NEXT STEP

+LIVE! at jadshaheen.com/tennis as of Wednesday, September 21 2022 at 3:30 PM PST